nus-cs2103-AY2425S1/ip/docs/README.md

 ![Ui.png](Ui.png)

 **Welcome to Max!**
 Max is your personal task manager, designed to help you organize your to-dos, deadlines, and events with ease.
+Whether you're managing simple to-do tasks, tracking deadlines, or scheduling important events of the day, Max is here to streamline your workflow.

+With Max, you can easily add tasks, categorize them by urgency or type, and stay on track with reminders for dates for deadlines and times for events.
+The app is built to help you efficiently manage your day-to-day activities, so you never miss a task, deadline, or event again.

 This guide will walk you through the available commands and how to use them effectively.

 ---